apostrophecms/apostrophe-link-widgets/README.md

 ## Options

-`classes`: Takes an array of classes to be used on the link
+`classes`: Takes an array of CSS class names to be applied to the link